 WOOD.
-I say, John Thomas, can I see the Marchioness of Market Harborough? (at door, L. to DUKE)
+I say, John Thomas, can I see the Marchioness of Market Harborough? (at door, to the DUKE)

 DUKE.
-In one moment; pray walk in-the Marchioness will be here directly!
-In the meantime, allow me to introduce myself-the Duke of Turniptopshire!
+In one moment; pray walk in-the Marchioness will be here directly! in the meantime, allow me to introduce myself-the Duke of Turniptopshire!